WDD 130: Web Fundamentals

 Overview

-CSS Box Model is a box that wraps around every element.
-From the inside out the model defines for rendering the content, padding, border, and finally margin.
+The CSS Box Model is a box that wraps around every element.
+From the inside out, the model defines how the content, padding, border, and margin are rendered.

 Prepare